 Bekily blue garnets

-Around 1997 there started mining of beautiful garnets north from Bekily, a poor and remote area in the southern part of Madagascar.
+Around 1997 there started mining of beautiful garnets north of Bekily, a poor and remote area in the southern part of Madagascar.
 Searching (and finding!) valuable gemstones is nothing new in Madagascar – this island is very rich with top-class gems and here have been found quite unusual gemstones, such as grandidierite.

-At first, prospectors thought that they discovered gem-quality alexandrite – very valuable color-changing gemstone.
+At first, prospectors thought that they discovered gem-quality alexandrite – a very valuable color-changing gemstone.
 To their surprise, this was something even rarer – blue garnet.

 Such unusual daylight color amazed gemmologists – blue garnets were something new to them.
 This was not one or two occasional stones – specialists back then obtained some 160 samples of these unique stones (1.).

 Stones were obtained in the gemstone market in Bekily – the location of their find was not disclosed.
-Now there are rumors that the find has exhausted already in 1999 (2.) but the political and social unrest in the country could also be blamed at this.
+Now there are rumors that the find has exhausted already in 1999 (2.) but the political and social unrest in the country could also be blamed for this.
 From time to time some color change garnets still come from these mines but clear blue ones are missing now and in the market can be seen the same stones from the late 1990ies which tend to become more and more expensive with each resale.

 The unusual change of colors

 These blue garnets are a mix between pyrope and spessartine, with small amounts of almandine and grossular contents.
 Their color-changing scheme is as follows: in normal daylight, they are blue (the rare best samples) or grayish-blue.
 In white light (e.g. from LED lamps) they are bright blue.
 In the usual artificial light, they become red – reddish-purple.
 Color change, most likely, is created by unusually high amounts of V2O3 (vanadium oxide) and some amount of chromium oxide.